FayStatha/QueueingSystems-NTUA-2021/Tutorial & Practise/README.md

 #### Exercise 6

-Define function powers, which takes a number and return it's square, cube, quad and cinq power.
+Define function powers, which takes a number and returns it's square, cube, quad and cinq power.